-Integrating Traditional Crop Genetic Diversity for Mountain Food Security
+Integrating Traditional Crop Genetic Diversity for Mountain Food Security (LCP)

 The Himalayan system, with its outlying subranges, stretches across six countries, with the longest division in Nepal.
 The region, with extreme variations in topography and micro-environments, harbours centres of unique crop diversity adapted to mountain environments.
 The diversity of local crop varieties, with globally important cold tolerant genes, is one of the few natural resources available to mountain farmers to cope with their marginal and heterogeneous environments that are likely to be starkly affected by climate change.
 These traditional crops are also important for sustainable development of their local economy.

 The key to the sustainability of the high mountain agricultural ecosystems in Nepal is that farmers have continued to keep a large diversity of traits in their traditional varieties, despite the bottleneck of cold stress.
 In these vulnerable environments, diversity in the production system can support ecosystem provisioning, supporting, cultural and regulating services and buffer the risks of pest, disease and environmental stresses.

 Yet, little research and development has been done focussing on these important, nutritious and climate resilient crops from the perspective of breeding, processing, promotion and policies.
 The project aims to mainstream the use of diversity rich solutions in the mountain agroecosystems to improve ecosystem services provisioning and resilience.
 The project will develop and promote diverse sets of varieties, improve access to diverse sets of planting materials and drudgery reducing processing technologies and promote an enabling environment for access to and benefit sharing of planting materials.